unicornlaunching/michael_jagdeo/the_syndicate_thesis.md

 ---

 # Blog Post #3: Conflict is the Refinement Process

+## Executive Summary
+• Productive conflict creates better solutions than forced harmony
+• Innovation emerges from the collision of different viewpoints
+• The goal isn't to eliminate conflict but to harness it

 Teams that avoid conflict don't last.
 Good teams fight.
 Great teams fight productively.
 The tension between ideas is the only way synthesis happens.